 Seed Planting Times for Zone 5

 Timing your planting correctly is crucial to successful harvests, but when to start seeds in zone 5?
-The first official frost free date is May 30 while the first chance of a freeze is October 30.
+The first official frost-free date is May 30th while the first chance of a freeze is October 30th.
 That means you need to choose plants that will mature before late October and get them started as soon as possible to extend your growing season.

-May 30 is a ball park date.
-If your area is exposed, high in the mountains or tends to get frost pockets late into the season, you will need to adjust your planting time.
+May 30th is a ballpark date.
+If your area is exposed, high in the mountains, or tends to get frost pockets late into the season, you will need to adjust your planting time.
 Seed packets contain a lot of helpful information, including regional planting times.
-Usually, this is displayed on a map which is color coded to correspond to specific dates.
-These are the seed company’s suggested planting times and it will vary dependent upon the type of vegetable or fruit.
+Usually, this is displayed on a map that is color coded to correspond to specific dates.
+These are the seed company’s suggested planting times, and they will vary dependent upon the type of vegetable or fruit.
 These suggestions will give you a better idea of seed planting times for zone 5.

-Properly preparing soil with plenty of organic material, assuring percolation and removing impediments to tiny seedlings is equally important.
+Properly preparing the soil with plenty of organic material, assuring percolation, and removing impediments to tiny seedlings is equally important.

 Tips on Zone 5 Vegetable Planting